 Specialist care in a community-based home

-Our community-based homes and OneCare services provide person-centred care that focuses on maximising independence, building everyday living skills and empowering people to live as fulfilled lives as possible.
+Our community-based homes and OneCare services provide person-centred care that focuses on maximising independence and empowering people to live as fulfilled lives as possible.

-We support people on their journey from being in hospital or living in a secure setting to community-based living, as well as offering longer term support for people living with degenerative or life-limiting conditions as a result of a brain injury or stroke.
+We support people on their journey from being in hospital or living in a secure setting to community-based living, as well as offering longer term support for people living with life-limiting conditions.

-- Life skills – our Life Skills Teams support people to rebuild their everyday living skills such as cleaning, washing, money management and cooking, and take part in meaningful activities to improve their wellbeing.
+- Life skills – our Life Skills Teams support people to maximise their independence and take part in meaningful activities to improve their wellbeing.

 - Physiotherapy – our Physiotherapists support people to maintain optimal muscle function and limit/delay deterioration for as long as possible, and adapt to changes in function.

 - Occupational therapy – our Occupational Therapists help people to overcome the effects of their disability or condition, by considering their physical, psychological, social and environmental needs.

 - Behaviour support – our dedicated Behaviour Support Team work with individuals and care teams to understand the reasons for people’s behaviour, and implement strategies to reduce the frequency and duration of incidents of behaviours of concern.
 The team is supported by our Consultant Psychiatrist.